ainize-team/TTI-FastAPI/README.md

 # TTI-FastAPI

-Serving Large Language Model Using FastAPI and Celery
+Serving Text to Image Model Using FastAPI and Celery

 ## For Developers